tinythings/logjet/doc/overview.md

 3. a downstream consumer connects to the replay listener
 4. `logjetd` sends retained backlog first
 5. `logjetd` continues sending newly ingested records

+`logjetd` can also replay stored `.logjet` files later into an OTLP/HTTP collector without preserving original timing.

 This is optimized for: